 About 2 years ago I turned a small bedroom into a home office.
 It is a place I can work at the back of the house in a space that feels like a proper work space.
 It’s often cluttered though and it gets way too much sunlight, so I do find myself working at the kitchen breakfast bar quite often.
-The main problem is the glare on my laptop, so to address this, and make the space more usable I’ve collaborated with the Window Film Company, and added this fabulous product to the glass in a bid to reduce the sunlight.
+The main problem is the glare on my laptop, so to address this, and make the space more usable I’ve collaborated with the Window Film Company, and added this fabulous anti-glare window film to the glass in a bid to reduce the sunlight.

 Let me show you how it looks, and tell you how you can use it too.

-It’s ok; nothing too inspiring and hard to work at the desk when the sun is shining on the back of the house (which is most of the day until around 3pm).
+It’s ok; nothing too inspiring and hard to work at the desk when the natural sunlight is shining on the back of the house (which is most of the day until around 3pm).

-I find it stressful on my eyes and not good for my concentration so I often end up moving away from the desk.
+I find it stressful on my eyes, causes a lot of eye strain and not good for my concentration so I often end up moving away from the desk.
 BUT, I love the space and really want to be able to use it more.

 The Window Film Company, if you’ve not come across them before, is actually one of the leading installers and suppliers of window film since 1998.

 I chose a beautiful MissPrint chevron design from the website (I’ve long been an admirer of their patterns, particularly in wallpaper) and measured up the window.
 After supplying the measurements, my window film was cut to the exact size I need and arrived within a few working days.

-How to Fit the Window Film:
+How to Fit the Window Film

 It couldn’t be easier to be honest and full instructions are supplied.
 Make sure your window is really clean.
 Remove the backing paper, spray the glass and the window film with a soapy water solution and then apply.

-Immediately after it went up I could see how the glare from the sun has completely disappeared but, the room was still as light and bright as ever.
-With this particular pattern, I can’t see anything through the window, and if it was overlooked no-one would be able to see it either.
+Immediately after it went up I could see how the glare from the sun has completely disappeared but, the room was is still full of natural light and as bright as ever.
+The good news is with this particular pattern, I can’t see anything through the window, and if it was overlooked no-one would be able to see it either.

-In my print I could have chosen some of the chevron to be clear – although this would have leaked sunlight so not a great option for me in this case – and allowed more of a view.
+In my print I could have chosen some of the chevron to be clear – although this would have leaked the sun’s glare, so not a great option for me in this case – and allowed more of a view.

 I’m thrilled with the result.
 It’s good value too.
 The two window panes in this window measure 60cms wide x 45 cms high each, costing £35 for film for the whole window.

 What do you think?
 Have you ever used window film in your home?
 Do you have a room where it would be useful?